 - Investing ample time in the process of obtaining and using the substance, as well as recovering from use

-- Ongoing cravings or urges to use substance in question
+- Ongoing cravings or urges to use the substance in question

 - Failing to keep up with your responsibilities at work or school due to substance issues